dysordys/intravar/README.md

 This Mathematica 10.1 notebook simulates a single instance of the quantitative genetic Lotka-Volterra model, and plots the results.
 One can make a movie of the dynamics unfolding.

+In solving the differential equations, we have introduced a weak Allee effect into the Lotka-Volterra dynamics: species whose density falls below a predetermined threshold experience a smooth decline of their per capita growth rates to zero.
+This is to prevent densities from accidentally dropping to negative values due to numerical error.
+As long as the densities of extant species are substantially (i.e., several orders of magnitude) greater than the threshold density, this will not make a difference to the outcome of the dynamics.

 #### Input

 There is no special input: the notebook can be executed as is.
 To change parameters, simply modify the variables under the "Define parameters" header.